-We are an amazing community of students, staff, faculty, and community members.
-WCC's beauty is immediately apparent in our lush physical surroundings, but our true beauty comes from the people who make this a great place to learn.
+You are part of an amazing community of students, staff, faculty, and community members.
+WCC's campus is lush and beautiful, but our true beauty comes from the people who make this a great place to learn.
 Come, grow and thrive with us.